Boom & Bust cycles, the New Deal, and the crisis of 2008

 At that time the top tax rate could be lowered to 70 percent.
 During this period, America did experience the greatest economic boom it had ever known until that time.
 General income for everybody did raise dramatically.
 (Unlike the boom of the 1980's when middle class income stagnated but top incomes did raise sharply.)

 Internationally, delegates from 44 countries met in Bretton Woods in 1944 to reshape the world's international financial system through the International Monetary Fund which established a stable system of exchange rates.
-The Keynesian economic model helped to level valleys and peaks of business cycles for more than sixty years.
+The Keynesian economic model helped to level valleys and peaks of business cycles for more than fifty years.
 During those years cyclical depressions were much less extreme and were therefore called recessions.

 1980's - Reaganomics